music-assistant/companion/README.md

-# Music Assistant Desktop App 🎶
+# Music Assistant Companion App 🎶

-The Desktop app for Music Assistant!
+The companion app for Music Assistant!
 This app, among other things, enables you to play music from Music Assistant directly to your computer!
 Enjoy 🎵

 > [!IMPORTANT]
 > This is still in very early alpha.
 Bugs *will* be present.
 Please help finding them, you can report any bugs on the [Discord server](https://discord.gg/kaVm8hGpne) or in the [repo issues](https://github.com/music-assistant/music-assistant-desktop/issues)